kdoore/CS2335-Gitbook/project-1-score-and-ui-elements.md

 Add a UI Button to the game scene.
 Name the button 'StartButton'.
 Set the text of the button to 'Start Game'.
 Move the button to the center of the scene.

 ###UI-Panel and Text for Score
+Add a UI-Panel to the scene, name it: 'ScorePanel'.
+Add a Text gameObject as a child of the 'ScorePanel', name this 'ScoreText'.
+For the 'ScorePanel', set the anchors to that it's anchored to the upper right corner of the scene.
+Configure the text element so it is stretched to fit the 'ScorePanel'.